JasonWu00/worldbuilding-machine-analysis/README.md

 # worldbuilding-machine-analysis

 ## Description
-For the better part of the last seven years I have put some of my free time towards this worldbuilding project that I started on an Internet forum board and continued until the current day (as of 27 November 2024).
-The last time I checked a couple of weeks ago I have around 290,000 words written down (and much more text that has been retconned and deleted throughout the process).

-Note that the code here is not capable of running on their own without some hidden files.
-I will release the hidden files in question when I feel the time is right.
+This project contains a data pipeline that draws unformatted JSON objects from the MediaWiki API and formats them into a number of CSV and Excel files.
+These files will be used to create a Tableau dashboard.

+## Historical Context
+For the better part of the last eight or so years I have been participating in writing and setting-building for personal entertainment reasons.
+A month ago, as part of an application for a position with The Data School, I decided to investigate the growth and development of a writing project that formed from this hobby over the last two years.
+The pipeline in this repository produced the files in the datasets folder that went into a Tableau dashboard that formed part of the submission to the position in question.